2022 accommodation applications

 We provide a comprehensive package of support for students who choose to live at home and commute to university.
 Find out more on our Commuting students page.

-The Coal Yard is a brand new student accommodation opening in York in September 2019.
-Situated less than a ten minute walk from York St John University and right next to the town centre, it’s perfectly located for everyone.
-With a mixture of modern rooms with shared kitchens and self-contained studios available, there's plenty of choice for those looking for a little extra privacy to study and those looking to share their living space with flatmates.
+The Coal Yard is a modern site situated less than a mile from York St John University and right next to the town centre - it’s perfectly located for everyone.
+With modern rooms with shared kitchens and ensuite bathrooms, it's ideal for students looking for a little extra privacy to study.

 - Bike storage available

 Room sizes at The Coal Yard vary from 12.5m2 to 13.6m2.
 Each room includes:

 - Private ensuite shower room with additional storage, robe hook, washing line and towel rail

 - Study desk and chair